-Recently I was addicted to watching a show on Munchies by Vice called The Sushi Chef.
+Recently I was addicted to watching a show about Sushi Chefs.

 The same is true for drawing.